apache/logging-log4j-tools/log4j-maven-shade-plugin-extensions/src/site/markdown/index.md

 This module provides support for [Apache Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/).

+## Introduction to the problem

+Log4j 2 is composed of plugins and they are loaded from Log4j2Plugins.dat file found in the classpath at runtime.
+Shading overrides the cache files provided by each individual module.
+For instance, -web and -core, etc. ...
+So if you happen to shade libraries providing Log4j 2 plugins, you need this thing.

 ## Overview

 This module includes the transformer for [Apache Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/), that concatenates `Log4j2Plugins.dat` files,